Woman Looking at Abstract Art Gallery

 As a platform, Masterworks is best for investors who already have a portfolio of traditional assets and want to diversify further.

-It can be exciting to invest in alternative assets like art because they have the potential to appreciate sharply.
+It can be exciting to invest in alternative assets like art because they can provide diversification and an alternative way to store wealth, and may (in some cases) appreciate sharply.

-You may be ready to join Masterworks and add some art to your portfolio.
+If you're comfortable with those risks and don't mind the lack of liquidity, you may be ready to join Masterworks and add some color to your portfolio.

 Author